Aakarshit-Sharma19/KeyThingsForThePostCovidStartups/README.md

   Covid Impacts

   - Sustainable energy

   - Go digital

   - Code management tools

   - Video software like zoom

   - Remote team management software

   - Clean tech startups and

   - Education

+  - Insurance ( healthcare especially in these times)

+- ###### What should be the focus on

-  - Insurance ( healthcare especially in these times) 'predict your long time vision' you have to strategize for the long time
+  - 'Predict your Long time Vision' you should strategize for the long term

   - Mobility is very important even if the digital competence is significant and necessary

-- ###### What should be the focus on

   - Great time for customer acquisition and even if the revenue is insufficient , customers will be the source of revenue in the future.